Bixal/uswds-boilerplate/README.md

 # USWDS Boilerplate

-A starting point for publishing a site using Jekyll, GitHub Pages, and a hosted version of the U.S. Web Design System
+A starting point for rapid web prototyping using a hosted version of the U.S. Web Design System

 This template is set up with USWDS core CSS and JS files from [CDNJS](https://cdnjs.com/libraries/uswds).

-- Last updated: September 12, 2021
+- Last updated: November 24, 2021
-- Version: 2.12.1
+- Version: 2.12.2
 - More information: [How to use USWDS](https://designsystem.digital.gov/how-to-use-uswds/)

 [Use template on GitHub](https://github.com/Bixal/uswds-boilerplate/generate).